Fulcrum Therapeutics Announces - GuruFocus.com

 CAMBRIDGE, Mass., Aug.
-15, 2022 (GLOBE NEWSWIRE) -- Fulcrum Therapeutics, Inc.® ( FULC), a clinical-stage biopharmaceutical company focused on improving the lives of patients with genetically defined rare diseases, today announced that it has commenced an underwritten public offering of $75 million of shares of its common stock.
-Fulcrum also intends to grant the underwriters a 30-day option to purchase up to an additional $11.3 million of shares of its common stock offered in the public offering.
-All of the shares in the proposed offering are to be sold by Fulcrum.
+15, 2022 (GLOBE NEWSWIRE) -- Fulcrum Therapeutics, Inc.® ( FULC), a clinical-stage biopharmaceutical company focused on improving the lives of patients with genetically defined rare diseases, today announced the pricing of an underwritten public offering of 9,590,792 shares of its common stock at a public offering price of $7.82 per share.
+The gross proceeds to Fulcrum from the offering, before deducting underwriting discounts and commissions and other estimated offering expenses, are expected to be $75 million.
+All shares in the offering are to be sold by Fulcrum.
+In addition, Fulcrum has granted the underwriters a 30-day option to purchase up to an additional 1,438,618 shares of its common stock.
+The offering is expected to close on or about August 18, 2022, subject to customary closing conditions.

 Goldman Sachs & Co.
-LLC and SVB Securities are acting as lead joint book-running managers for the proposed offering.
-Stifel is acting as an additional book-running manager for the proposed offering.
+LLC and SVB Securities are acting as the lead joint book-running managers for the offering.
+Stifel is acting as an additional book-running manager for the offering.
 Oppenheimer & Co.
-Inc. is acting as lead manager for the proposed offering.
-The proposed offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+Inc. is acting as lead manager for the offering.

 The shares are being offered by Fulcrum pursuant to an effective shelf registration statement that was previously filed with the U.S. Securities and Exchange Commission (the “SEC”).
 The offering is being made only by means of a written prospectus and prospectus supplement that form a part of the registration statement.
-A preliminary prospectus supplement relating to and describing the terms of the offering will be filed with the SEC and will be available on the SEC’s website at www.sec.gov.
+A preliminary prospectus supplement relating to and describing the terms of the offering was filed with the SEC and is available on the SEC’s website at www.sec.gov.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or jurisdiction.